Second Lieutenant (2nd Lt)(O1)

 A two-star rank, Major General is the highest rank an Airman can achieve during peacetime.
 The promotion process is mostly similar to the process in becoming a Brigadier General.

-Lieutenant Generals are picked by the president form the existing pool of Air Force General Officers.
+Lieutenant Generals are picked by the president from the existing pool of Air Force General Officers.
 Their rank is temporary and is removed when they end their term.

 The four-star position of General in the Air Force is used only during wartime.
 The maximum number of four-star Generals allowed in the Air Force at a given time is nine.